ElementsProject/lightning/doc/lightning-pay.7.md

 in lightning-listpays(7) and lightning-listsendpays(7).
 The *riskfactor*
 is described in detail in lightning-getroute(7), and defaults to 10.
 The *maxfeepercent* limits the money paid in fees, and defaults to 0.5.
-The `` maxfeepercent' is a percentage of the amount that is to be paid.
-The `exemptfee `` option can be used for tiny payments which would be dominated by the fee leveraged by forwarding nodes.
+The `maxfeepercent` is a percentage of the amount that is to be paid.
+The `exemptfee` option can be used for tiny payments which would be dominated by the fee leveraged by forwarding nodes.
 Setting `exemptfee` allows the `maxfeepercent` check to be skipped on fees that are smaller than